[Breaking] April the Giraffe Is Now In Active Labor: Yes Really

 Millions of people around the world have been fixated on April’s final stage of a fifteen-month pregnancy ever since the wonderful folks over at Animal Adventure Park in Harpursville NY, began live-streaming all of April’s movements on YouTube.

-Fans have been checking in daily, some for hours at a time, to watch and talk about April and her mate, Oliver, the pappa-giraffe-to-be who can usually be seen anxiously pacing up and down in his pen, sometimes galloping in to the outside area and then back in, waiting for April to go into active labor.
+Fans have been checking in daily, some for hours at a time, to watch and talk about April and her mate, Oliver, the pappa-giraffe-to-be who can usually be seen anxiously pacing up and down in his pen, sometimes galloping into the outside area and then back in, waiting for April to go into active labor.
 But she’s not worried because this will be her fourth calf.

 Oliver has never had a calf before but has been displaying all the right signs by actively watching over April, often pacing along with her.
 At times when they’ve been in the same pen, they’ve cuddled up like any loving couple would.